wp-plugins/gravity-forms-sticky-form/readme.txt

 = Some fields do not get updated =

-There is a bug in the Gravity Forms api that prevent fields from getting saved in the entry.
-This will supposedly get fixed in Gravity Forms 1.9.
-In the meantime, download an <a href="https://downloads.wordpress.org/plugin/gravity-forms-sticky-form.1.0.1.zip">earlier version</a> of this plugin, (that uses a different way to save the entries) or apply the patch manually to `plugins/gravityforms/includes/api.php`
+There is a bug in previous versions of  Gravity Forms that prevents fields from getting saved in the entry.
+This was fixed in Gravity Forms 1.8.19.2.
+Make sure you use an <a href="http://www.gravityhelp.com/downloads/">updated version</a>.
+If you are not able to update Gravity Forms you can easily apply the patch manually to `plugins/gravityforms/includes/api.php`

 On line `510`, remove
 `